I’ve noticed a common theme with many of my clients and prospective clients.

 Having a busy workweek or chaotic periods can often be stressful.
 It reduces our effectiveness and ability to make thoughtful, clear decisions.

-Plus, it’s just damn tiring.
+Plus, it’s just downright tiring.

 We don’t need to remove chaos completely from our lives (and it’s probably not possible anyways) but we can do things to minimize it!